- Department Tutors

 Note that STATS 500 Statistical Learning I: Regression is no longer listed as a required core course (but rather as an elective).

-Further, students must take at least five (3 credit) elective courses:
+Further, students must take at least six (3 credit) elective courses:

 - STATS 406: Advanced Statistical Computing